MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 **User** permission will only allow the targeted user to run desktop flows on the selected hosted RPA bots.
 A **Co-Owner** can also edit the hosted RPA bots details.

 >[!NOTE]
-> When a user isn't part of the environment anymore, you can continue to see it as a deactivated user.
+> When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
 You'll be notified in the **Manage access** section of the hosted RPA bot if it's shared with deactivated users.
 In this situation, remove access to them.

 ## Trigger a desktop flow to run on your hosted RPA bots (preview)